 What is third-party logistics?

-The term third-party logistics is often used interchangeably with order fulfillment.
+3PL stands for third-party logistics, described above.
+The term third-party logistics is often also used interchangeably with order fulfillment.
 A third-party warehouse provides a full range of eCommerce fulfillment services.
 This can include warehousing, order processing, and shipping and receiving.
 Many 3PL warehouses provide other services.
 These can include customer support, returns processing, and customization.

 Third-party refers to the fact that you’re outsourcing your order fulfillment.
 You don’t own the warehouse.
 Instead, you rent shelf space for your products in a large warehouse that stores products for multiple companies.
 Warehouse employees receive your products and place them into inventory.
 They pick items from shelves to fill orders and pack them securely for shipping.
 The 3PL works with various carriers to deliver orders to your clients.